-Age Wave Co-Founder and Senior Vice President
+Age Wave Co-Founder

-She is one of the founders of the nonprofit Women Against Alzheimer’s and serves as a board member of the BrightFocus Foundation, a non-profit that funds research to eradicate diseases of the brain and eye.
-She is also a founding member of the XPRIZE Alzheimer’s Braintrust gearing up to globally crowdsource innovative solutions to end Alzheimer’s disease.
+Having watched both her mother and mother-in-law battle dementia, Maddy is committed to eradicating this horrific disease.
+She is a co-founder of the non-profit Women Against Alzheimer’s and serves as a board member of the non-profit BrightFocus Foundation, which funds cutting-edge research to cure diseases of the brain and eye.
+She is also a founding member of the XPRIZE Alzheimer’s Brain Trust, which is working to globally crowdsource innovative solutions to end Alzheimer’s.

 A working mom for much of her adult life, Maddy is now an empty nester.
 She is passionate about her family as well as about longevity as both a demographic phenomenon and a personal journey.
 She and her husband Ken were recently awarded the prestigious Esalen Prize for their outstanding contributions to advancing the human potential of aging men and women worldwide.